Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Proofs of the concrete bounds

 \textbf{Step 7.} Next, we explain the uniform-in-time part of Theorem \ref{theorem:pointwise}.
 This requires only some minor adaptations of the above arguments, most importantly keeping track of exponents.
-Using \eqref{pf:mainCChat.uit} instead of \eqref{pf:mainCChat}, we get the following analogue of \eqref{pf:setwise-main1}, with $r= \sigma^2/4\eta$:

-This is the same as the right-hand side of \eqref{pf:setwise-main1} aside from the exponential terms.
-Checking through Steps 2--5 above, the largest exponential factor was $e^{3\gamma t}$, and thus the resulting bound on \eqref{pf:setwise-main1-unif} is uniform in $T > 0$ because $r > 3\gamma$ by Assumption \ref{asssump:uniform.in.time}(iii). \qedsymbol
+Using \eqref{pf:mainCChat.uit} instead of \eqref{pf:mainCChat}, we get the following analogue of \eqref{pf:setwise-main1}, with $r= \sigma^2/4\eta$: This is the same as the right-hand side of \eqref{pf:setwise-main1} aside from the exponential terms.
+Checking through Steps 2--5 above, the largest exponential factor was $e^{6\gamma t/\sigma^2}$, and thus the resulting bound on \eqref{pf:setwise-main1-unif} is uniform in $T > 0$ because $r > 6\gamma/\sigma^2$ by Assumption \ref{asssump:uniform.in.time}(iii). \qedsymbol